School Visits

 We aim to offer an inspiring and inclusive experience for all schools and groups visiting the Wellcome Genome Campus.
 We offer year-round opportunities to visit and explore the Campus and discuss the latest topics in genomics with staff.

-Our secondary visits are recommended for Year 10 – Year 13 (and equivalent) groups, and last up to 3 hours.
+Our secondary visits are recommended for Year 10 – Year 13 (and equivalent) groups.

 A typical visit includes: